iconara/puck/README.md

 where `name-of-bin-script` is the name of a file from your app's `bin` directory.
 Any subsequent arguments will be passed to this script as if it was called directly from the command line.
 Everything your application needs to run will be included in the Jar, all gems and a complete JRuby runtime.

+Puck also exposes all gem's bin files, as well as JRubys, so if you have Pry among your (included) gems you can do this

+    java -jar path/to/app.jar pry

+to get a Pry session that can access your application's code.

 ### Creating a Jar from the command line

 Just run `puck` and it build a Jar file from your app.
 The Jar will be placed in a directory called `build` in your application's root directory.